kbarajas5432/cse15l-lab-reports/Lab2.md

 ## Symptom of the failing inducing input:
   ![Picture](2FailCode.png)

-## Sympptom of the not failing inducing input-
+## Symptom of the not failing inducing input-
   ![Picture](NotFailCode.png)

 ## Before bug fix: